 Don’t dwell on it, realise that it has happened, it can’t be undone.
 Though you can change what happens from here and that is where all your energy and thoughts should be spent.
-Mulling over the bad things is only causing a deeper dent in your progress, it creates a embedded chain of negative energy, telling you that there is no way you can do it.
+Mulling over the bad things are only causing a deeper dent in your progress, it creates an embedded chain of negative energy, telling you that there is no way you can do it.
 But it is possible, you just have to accept it and move forward.

 Know it is Okay

-We all make mistakes, have set backs, it is human nature.
+We all make mistakes, have setbacks, it is human nature.
 No path runs smooth as they say, and so understand that it is normal and will turn out okay eventually.
-Don’t beat yourself up because you chose to do something against your goal, or if something out of your control happens and you think ‘why me?!’, somethings are set to challenge us, and it is these challenges that make us stronger, wiser and prepared for the next one.
+Don’t beat yourself up because you chose to do something against your goal, or if something out of your control happens and you think ‘why me?!’, some things are set to challenge us, and it is these challenges that make us stronger, wiser and prepared for the next one.

 Every experience you have you will learn something from, good and bad.
 So when problems arise, or when you are going through times of struggle, open your mind, to look at it perspectively not objectively.